Northside Mission Ministry

 Umoja is a partnership of many faiths, from different cultures, on two continents, united in service to change lives by keeping children in school.
 Umoja means “unity” in Kiswahili.
 Learn more about Umoja Partnership.

 Second is a founding member of Umoja Partnership, an interfaith organization dedicated to transforming communities one child at a time.
-Formerly known as Global Interfaith Partnership, Umoja is a partnership of many faiths, from different cultures, on two continents, united in service to change lives by keeping children in school.
 You can learn more at UmojaPartnership.org.

 Souper Bowl of Caring